miraland-labs/miraland/docs/src/clusters.md

   test drive, as a user, token holder, app developer, or validator.
 - Application developers should target Devnet.
 - Potential validators should first target Devnet.
-- Key differences between Devnet and Mainnet Beta:
+- Key differences between Devnet and Mainnet:
   - Devnet tokens are **not real**
   - Devnet includes a token faucet for airdrops for application testing
   - Devnet may be subject to ledger resets
-  - Devnet typically runs the same software release branch version as Mainnet Beta, but may run a newer minor release version than Mainnet Beta.
+  - Devnet typically runs the same software release branch version as Mainnet, but may run a newer minor release version than Mainnet.
 - Gossip entrypoint for Devnet: `entrypoint.devnet.miraland.top:8001`
 - Metrics environment variable for Devnet: